 The drive-by tests showed that the mobile network of Telenet/BASE has not only become faster for downloading, but is achieving the best results in terms of download speed with an average download speed of 99.5 Mbps, compared to 93 Mbps two years ago.
 According to BIPT, the average download speed with Proximus is 74.1 Mbps, and 68.3 Mbps with Orange.

 The average upload speed with Telenet/BASE is now 24.1 Mbps.
 This was 22 Mbps in 2018.
 The Telenet/BASE mobile network has therefore also progressed in this area.

 Quality of the conversation

 BIPT also measures the quality and experience of telephone calls in our country: for example, the number of calls that are successfully started and ended.
-Anyone who makes calls with Telenet/BASE has the least chance of the telephone call being interrupted by a drop or being lost.
+Anyone who successfully starts a conversation with Telenet/BASE has the least chance of the telephone call being interrupted.
 99.9% of the calls at Telenet/BASE run flawlessly.
 This figure is 99.8% with Orange, and also with Proximus.